vutiet/CurrencyConverter/README.md

 # CurrencyConverter
 A simple app to convert currencies

-Please run `pod install` in terminal before compling
+Please run `pod install` in terminal first, then use `CurrencyConverter.xcworkspace` to open the project